Seven Early Experiences with Potential Benefits in Adulthood

-- Able to talk with the family about my feelings
+- Able to talk with my family about my feelings.

 Now that you know the seven PCEs, how many times did you answer "yes" on this seven-item survey?
 The higher your score, the more positive childhood experiences you had based on this psychometric analysis.

 According to the researchers, "This study designed, tested, and used a new positive childhood experiences measure that showed a dose-response relationship between how many positive experiences adults reported and their mental and relational health.
 This new "cumulative positive" design captures aggregate experiences in the same way adverse childhood experiences measure 'cumulative risk.'"